Joberrr/puss-in-boots/_posts/2014-04-04-you-are-not-your-user.md

 ## You are not your user

 Whether it be writing code or writing a web program it has been suggested that it's useful to have an audience or user in mind.
  Right now that user is mostly me.
 I know, this is a design faux-pas.
 [You are not your user](http://52weeksofux.com/post/385981879/you-are-not-your-user)

 But seriously, this site is aimed at pleasing me mostly.
+So there you have it.

 ### Goals